 - Once done, simply add the dough to the pressure cooker.

-Making this classic dish on the stovetop is also very easy.
-We have made it multiple times, and you can check the step by step recipe here.
+- Stovetop version: Making this classic dish on the stovetop is also very easy.
+We have made it multiple times, and you can check the step-by-step easy Chicken and Dumplings recipe.

 More delicious Instant Pot recipes:

 - If you are short on time, use refrigerated buttermilk biscuits as they work best for this recipe.

 - Also, feel free to add other spices to it, such as dried oregano, onion powder, garlic powder, to enhance the flavor.

 - To make your own stock, follow this recipe on how to make homemade chicken stock from scratch.

 Instant Pot Chicken and Dumplings

 - 3 tablespoons olive oil

 - 3 medium chicken breasts (or chicken thighs)

 - 1 cup shredded carrots